-Public notice of the State's request for this demonstration amendment, and notice of public hearing will be advertised in the newspapers of widest circulation and sent to an electronic mailing list.
-In addition, the abbreviated public will be posted to the State's Medicaid website at https://medicaid.utah.gov/1115-waiver.
+Public notice of the State's request for this demonstration amendment and notice of public hearing was advertised in the newspapers of widest circulation and sent to an electronic mailing list.
+In addition, the abbreviated public was posted to the State's Medicaid website at https://medicaid.utah.gov/1115-waiver.

-Two public hearings to take public comment will be held.
-The first public hearing will be held on May 16, 2024 from 4:00 pm to 6:00 pm, during the Medical Care Advisory Committee (MCAC) meeting.
-The second public hearing will be on June 3, 2024 from 4:00 pm to 5:00 pm.
-Both public hearings will be held via video and teleconferencing.
+Two public hearings to take public comment were held.
+The first public hearing was held on May 16, 2024, from 4:00 pm to 6:00 pm, during the Medical Care Advisory Committee (MCAC) meeting.
+The second public hearing was held on June 3, 2024, from 4:00 pm to 5:00 pm.
+Both public hearings were held via video and teleconferencing.
+No comments were received during these hearings.